+[Model Comment: +
-[Model Comment: (1) Reference is made to the South Carolina Comptroller General because, in the opinion of this office, allowing Districts to establish their own interest rate is not substantially similar to the Consolidated Procurement Code.
-On March 28, 1994, the Comptroller General set the interest rate at 6.25%.
-As of September

-2010, that rate has not been changed.
+1).
+Reference is made to the South Carolina Comptroller General (CG) because, in the opinion of this office, allowing Districts to establish their own interest rate is not substantially similar to the Consolidated Procurement Code.
+On March 28, 1994, the Comptroller General CG set the interest rate at 6.25%.
+As of September 20102020, that rate has not been changed.
 The current interest rate, and the CG's rules regarding application of this section to state agencies, is posted at the following URL provided below.

-(2) The CG exempts some late payments from application of this section by effectively establishing an interest rate of zero.
-For additional information, consult the CG's rules regarding application of this section. http://cg.sc.gov/agencyinfo/disbregs/latepay.htm#0]
+(2).
+The CG exempts some late payments from application of this section by effectively establishing an interest rate of zero.
+For additional information, consult the CG's rules regarding application of this section, see the "Disbursement Regulations" on the CG's website.

-SECTION 55.
+http://cg.sc.gov/agencyinfo/disbregs/latepay.htm#0]

+SECTION-55.
 Purchase of goods or services from entity employing prison inmates of another state who are paid less than federal minimum wage prohibited.
 (S.C.
 Code 11-35-55)